-SCANit is a free document delivery service for Cornell Law students and faculty.
-Students and faculty who would like to make a SCANit request should first obtain the material by requesting the item to be scanned be delivered to the law circulation desk.
-Once the material has been obtained, students and faculty can send in a SCANit request.
+SCANit is a free document delivery service for Cornell students and faculty.
+Students and faculty who would like to make a SCANit request should locate the item they wish to have scanned in the library catalog and choose the ‘request scan of article/chapter’ button.

-Scanned items are delivered electronically in PDF format within two business days of the request.
+Scanned items are delivered electronically in PDF format.

 How to place a request:

-1) Obtain your material: Locate the item in the library catalog, then use the ‘Request’ button to have the item delivered to the Law Library circulation desk from any library on campus.
-If the material is not available at Cornell, request it through either InterLibrary Loan or Borrow Direct.
-If the book you would like scanned is from the Law Library and you find it on your own, please bring the book to the circulation desk and leave it with the circulation assistant.
-Include a note that states your name, email address, the pages you would like scanned and, if applicable, the journal you are working with.
+1) Obtain your material: Locate the item in the library catalog, then use the ‘request scan of article/chapter’ button to have the item delivered electronically from any library on campus.
+If the material is not available at Cornell, request it through either InterLibrary Loan or Borrow Direct and you can pick up the book using our curbside pickup service.

 The scanned item will be delivered to you electronically via email or Box within two business days.
 During periods of high volume requests (e.g. during sourcing assignments), requests will be filled as staff time permits.
 If your request is part of a pattern of requests that violates copyright (e.g. you request multiple chapters of the same book), your request will be denied.